 Sant Jordi, fiesta tradicional de Cataluña

 Sant Jordi is undoubtedly a key date in which we can experience one of the most outstanding Catalan traditions.
-On this day we find books and roses throughout the city as a tribute to the patron saint of Catalonia.
-Showing the 2 key elements of this celebration that consists of a combination of culture and love.
+On this day, we find books and roses all over the city as a tribute to the patron saint of Catalonia.
+These are the two key elements of this celebration, which consists of a combination of culture and love.

-Behind this celebration there is a love story, where the powerful Jordi saved a princess from a terrible dragon that scared everyone.
-After stabbing the dragon, a rose bush emerged from the blood of the fearsome animal.
-Allowing Jordi to grab a rose and give it to the princess.
-From this day on, every April 23, you can find the streets full of books and roses, as well as in the buildings with floral decorations.
+Behind this celebration is a love story, in which the powerful Jordi saved a princess from a terrible dragon that scared everyone.
+After stabbing the dragon, a rosebush emerged from the blood of the fearsome animal.
+This allowed Jordi to grab a rose and give it to the princess.
+Since that day, every 23rd of April, you can find the streets full of books and roses, as well as buildings with floral decorations.

 Tió de Nadal, known as Caga Tió – Christmas

 In Barcelona and the Catalonia province of Spain, there is a popular Christmas tradition which is called “Tió de Nadal” or “Caga tio“.
 In this context the word “tió” in Catalan language means log.
 Caga Tió means “Poop log”.
 It is a Christmas tradition where children hit the trunk of a tree, while singing a Christmas song where the lyrics invite the trunk to poop Christmas presents (Caga tió, hazelnuts and nougat / If you don’t want to poop / We will hit you with a stick).

 Calçotada, gastronomic festival of Catalonia